 The Olympus OM-D E-M1 Mark II is another flagship addition to Olympus’s popular OM-D series of compact system cameras.
 It features a 20.4-megapixel Micro Four Thirds (MFT) image sensor with 121 phase-detection all cross-type autofocus points.
-The 3-inch LCD screen with 1,037k dots resolution is fully articulated and the EVF with 2,360k dots resolution now operates at a maximum 120 frames per second.
+The three-inch LCD screen with 1,037k dots resolution is fully articulated and the EVF with 2,360k dots resolution now operates at a maximum 120 frames per second.

-The E-M1 Mark II is an expertly built SLR-Style mirrorless camera.
+The E-M1 Mark II is an expertly built SLR-style mirrorless camera.
 It’s fully weather sealed.
 The buttons don’t feel as soft as you will notice on other weather sealed cameras.

 The camera feels great in hand.
 It has a perfectly sized grip that puts your fingers in a position where you can easily access both control dials.
 You can also shoot one-handed if a lightweight lens is attached to the camera.

 The Mark II looks almost identical to its predecessor except it’s a bit chunkier, most likely due to the increased height.
 The biggest change you may notice now is the fully articulated LCD – a welcome update for videographers.
 Previously, on the E-M1, it was just a tilting LCD screen.
-The pivot for the Fn lever has been shifted from left to right and below the 4-way controller, some buttons are shuffled.
+The pivot for the Fn lever has been shifted from left to right and below the four-way controller, some buttons are shuffled.

 On the left side of the camera, you will find HDMI, mic, and headphone ports.
 If you have plugged in anything in any of these ports, it will prevent the screen from rotating.